tap/TapTools/TapTools/readme.txt

 - Compatibility with Max 6.1
 - Distributed as a Max Package
 - Jamoma dependencies, where applicable, are provided as a part of the package mechanism
+- Lots of bug fixes from beta 1

 New In TapTools 4 beta 1
 - All code is now open source and available via GitHub